di37/speech-to-text-fine-tuning-on-unseen-language/README.md

-# Fine-tuning a Speech-to-Text Whisper model - Dhivehi language
+# Fine-tuning a Speech-to-Text Whisper model on unseen language - Dhivehi language

 This project focuses on fine-tuning a pre-trained Whisper model for the Dhivehi language.
 Model has not been pre-trained on Dhivehi language at all.
 The base model selected is pre-trained on Sinhalese, a closely related language, to leverage linguistic similarities for better performance.